 Let’s look quickly at why ceramic nonstick can be considered better in comparison to other cookware types.
-In a nutshell, the following looks at ceramic vs aluminum vs cast iron vs copper.
+In a nutshell, the following looks at ceramic vs aluminum vs stainless steel vs cast iron vs copper.

 5 reasons to like ceramic

 - It has no harmful PTFE, PFOAs, or heavy metals.

 - Ceramic won’t taint the flavor of your food (as you find with metal cookware).